I see a variant of this discussion come up a lot on social media and forums. Many have not heard of EMH or even index funds.

 - Does Buffett, Graham, and Markowitz recommend index funds?

 - Professional studies showing why active management is a loser’s game

 I take my knowledge for granted.
-The knowledge I have accumulated over the past 15 years.
-I cringe when I see someone ask about a hot new mutual fund that has had a great performance last year.
-I shouldn’t cringe though.
+The experience I have accumulated over the past 15 years.
+I cringe when I see someone ask about a hot new mutual fund that has had an excellent performance last year.
+I shouldn’t cringe, though.
 I should explain to them why the hot mutual fund may not be so hot.

-This is exactly what I recently did.
-Or tried to anyway.
+This is what I recently did.
+Or I tried to anyway.

 Here are my sources – Well, a few anyway.
 It’s a pretty big mountain.

 In 1965 Eugene Fama described the Efficient Market Hypothesis (EMH), showing why stocks were priced reasonably with all available information already incorporated into them.
 Fama is a Nobel Prize winner.
 He explained, as there is no new information to be had on the market, you do not have an edge over anyone else.
 This means you cannot hope to beat anyone else.